xilinqie/xilinqie/README.md

 # Hi, I'm @xilinqie

-Machine Learning student with a professional focus on building practical, efficient ML systems.
+Artificial Intelligence student with a professional focus on Deep Learning.

 I work primarily in Python and C++, and enjoy turning theory into robust implementations.

-- Focus areas: applied machine learning, model training/evaluation, data processing
-- Languages: Python, C++
-- Approach: clean, modular code; reproducible experiments; results-driven

 ## Highlights & Stats